Chichijima Island 父島

-Blessed with rich plant and wildlife, the island of Chichijima is part of the Ogasawara archipelago, and is a registered UNESCO Site of Natural Heritage.
+Blessed with rich plant and wildlife, the island of Chichijima is part of the Ogasawara archipelago , and is a registered UNESCO Natural World Heritage site.

-There are plenty of whale-watching opportunities along the coast
+There are plenty of whale-watching opportunities from the viewing platform overlooking the vast ocean

 There's only one major village on the island